Cajac/picoCTF-Writeups/picoMini_by_redpwn/Reverse_Engineering/not_crypto.md

 0x00007ffffffde000 0x00007ffffffff000 0x0000000000000000 rw- [stack]
 ```

-For this to work you need to have [GEF](https://github.com/hugsy/gef) (GDB Enhanced Features) install.
+For this to work you need to have [GEF (GDB Enhanced Features)](https://github.com/hugsy/gef) installed.
-We can see from the output that the programs image base is at `0x0000555555554000`.
+We can see from the output that the program's image base is at `0x0000555555554000`.

-To rebase program in Ghidra we select `Memory Map` in the `Window menu` and then press the `Set Image Base` icon that looks like a house.
+To rebase the program in Ghidra we select `Memory Map` in the `Window menu` and then press the `Set Image Base` icon that looks like a house.
 Set the image base to `0x0000555555554000`.

 Now we can see the real memory addresses
 ```